Should you launch an art journal?

 (Minutes you will actually treasure.)

 Art journaling is an umbrella term for a variety of journaling practices that include a visual element.
-Like any form of journaling, it is a capture of thoughts, emotions, and ideas, but it goes beyond simple words on a page to include artistic expression.
+Like any form of journaling, an art journal is a capture of thoughts, emotions, and ideas, but it goes beyond simple words on a page to include artistic expression.

 Similar to the way in which a hand-written diary might be formatted, entries in an art journal are incremental and can be reflective.